If we hadn’t known about Simon & Garfunkel when we first heard the solo Paul Simon album in 1972, I think we’d still have been pretty impressed.

 Paul Simon was once again among the most popular musicians in the world, and he embarked on very successful tours.
 His follow-up album came in 1990, Rhythm Of The Saints.
 This time, Simon used Brazilian style music on “Born At The Right Time”, “The Obvious Child” and “She Moves On”.
 The album was well received by most critics, but it didn’t have the commercial impact of Graceland.

-In 1991, he did another “Concert In The Park”, only this time it was a solo effort, backed by African and South American musicians.
-The crowd was reported as being 750,000…50% larger than his previous park concert with Art Garfunkel.
+In 1991, he did another “Concert In The Park”, only this time it was a solo effort backed by African and South American musicians.
+The crowd was huge, like his previous park concert with Art Garfunkel.
 Over the years, he has received almost every song-writing and musical honor that could be applied to his long stellar career.

-That’s Paul Simo…still relevant after all these years.
+That’s Paul Simon…still relevant after all these years.